 Multiple sclerosis is an illness subject to many myths that turn out to be misconceptions believed by far too many.
-When you scratch the surface, you find stubborn tales that create unnecessary anxiety and sleepless nights for those just diagnosed.
+When you scratch the surface, you find stubborn tales that create unnecessary anxiety and sleepless nights for those living with the illness.

 So let’s just throw some of the many misconceptions out the door, shall we?